-Pre Fair-(Westy Trailblazers 4-H) Fair Style Show- Lucky 'Leven
+Pre Fair-(Westy Trailblazers 4-H) Fair Style Show- Lucky 'Leven 1.
+A 4-Her may model only in the phase in

-- A 4-Her may model only in the phase in which they are enrolled Only one outfit may be modeled in Buymanship division and two may be modeled in the Construction division by each 4-H'er. - 3.
+- A 4-rier may model only in the phase i which they are enrolled 2.
+Only one outfit may be modeled in Shopping in Style division and two may be modeled in the Construction division by each 4-H'er. - 3.
 State Fair competition is open to age 14 and over in Senior Division. - 4.
 Participants are requested to model only what can be worn.
 Garment should not be carried.
-For the buymanship garment, majority of outfit must be purchased (not borrowed). - 5.
+For the Shopping in Style garment, majority of outfit must be purchased (not borrowed). - 5.
 Fashion Revue Script submission is required.
 Document found on the Pott.
 Ext website. - 6.
-Buymanship entries are displayed at the County Fair. - 7.
+Shopping in Style entries are displayed at the County Fair. - 7.
 3x5" picture of the 4-Her Modeling is required. - 8.
 No Accessories exhibited. - 9.
 Senior Division Bring cost per wear sheet (filled-out). - 10.
 Conference Judging

-♣ 4-H Fashion Revue ♣
+♣ 4-H Fashion Revue ♣ Constructed Garment

-Constructed Garment

-40310: Junior Division 40311: Intermediate Division 40312: Senior Division
+40310: Junior Division40311: Intermediate Division40312: Senior Division